 Supporting the Path to College and Career

-As a senior member of the Committee on Education and the Workforce, Congressman Scott believes that if we are going to properly prepare our country's youth for their future, we must ensure that we are giving them the fundamental tools necessary to grow into skillful and productive members of the workforce, starting from the beginning of childhood.
+As the Chairman of the Committee on Education and Labor, Congressman Scott believes that if we are going to properly prepare our country's youth for their future, we must ensure that we are giving them the fundamental tools necessary to grow into skillful and productive members of the workforce, starting from the beginning of childhood.

 EARLY CHILDHOOD EDUCATION

-One early childhood program that has been proven to be effective is Head Start and Early Head Start.
-Congressman Scott is a strong supporter of Head Start, which was created in 1965 and is the most successful, longest-running, national early education and school readiness program in the U.S. Nearly 25 million pre-school aged children have benefited from Head Start programs nationwide.
+Congressman Scott is also a strong supporter of Head Start.
+25 million pre-school aged children have benefited from Head Start programs nationwide.
 Head Start provides comprehensive education, health, nutrition, and parent involvement services to low-income children and their families.
 Congressman Scott opposed the Budget Control Act of 2011 because he understood that sequestration's automatic, across-the-board cuts would slash Head Start, forcing children out of the program and onto a waiting list.

-Congressman Scott understands that Congress must work together to ensure that our elementary and secondary schools are not places where our children wither, but where they can thrive and grow.
-All children, regardless of race, ethnicity, income, language, country of origin, or disability, need to start off on an equal playing field the best education available.
+Congressman Scott understands that Congress must work together to ensure that our elementary and secondary schools are places where children can thrive and grow.
+All children, regardless of race, ethnicity, income, language, country of origin, or disability, need to start off on an equal playing field with the best education available.
 The U.S. currently struggles with an "achievement gap," certain groups of students - mainly minorities - fall far behind their higher-achieving peers.
 As long as the achievement gap exists, our children will be unable to reach their full potential.
-Congressman Scott is committed to closing the achievement gap as Congress continues its work on reauthorizing the Elementary and Secondary Education Act, recently known as the No Child Left Behind Act.
+Congressman Scott was one of the chief architects of the Every Student Succeeds Act (ESSA), which was signed into law by President Obama in 2015.
+ESSA is a reauthorization of the Elementary and Secondary Education Act, and a replacement to the No Child Left Behind Act.